DSkapinakis/credit-card-default-deep-learning/README.md

 - **Machine Learning Models - Preprocessing:** `scikit-learn`, `xgboost`
 - **Deep Learning Models:** `tensorflow`, `keras`

+## Code structure
+The folder _python code_ in this github repository contains 3 files, namely:
+-  _EDA.ipynb_: jupyter notebook with all the exploratory data analysis (EDA) plots of the project
+-  _hyperparameter_tuning.py_: python file including the whole tuning process for all 24 models developed in this study (architecture tuning + optimizer, learning rate, batch size tuning - see _elbow plots - tuning_ below)
+-  _results_on_test_set_optimal_conf.py_: python file including the optimal configurations derived after tuning, and the final results on the test set

+## Additional folders/files in this repository
+-  _data_: folder containing the dataset
+-  _elbow plots - tuning_: Excel files containing F1 scores for each architecture tested in the first tuning phase (architecture tuning).
+Those files are called in _hyperparameter_tuning.py_ to plot elbow curves and select the architecture that yields the highest F1 score with the lowest possible complexity.
+The selected optimal architectures were then tuned further (second tuning phase) regarding different optimizer, learning rates, batch sizes.
+-  _technical_graphs_: pdf file containing some graphs/visualizations regarding the modelling pipeline and the different experimental setups used in this study.
+Also, visualizations are given to better understand how the 3 sequential DL models work.

 # Data
 `default_of_credit_card_clients.xls`: dataset obtained from the UCI Machine Learning Repository (Yeh, 2016) and contains information about customers’ credit card payment history from a Taiwanese bank.
 Available in: https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients